Smoked King Salmon Frittata

 INGREDIENTS

-1 can Wildfish smoked King salmon
+1 can Wildfish smoked King salmon2 eggs

 1 medium potato, medium dice